← Back to Part 2: Change rhythm

 ## Phases

-Non-trivial work moves through four phases: plan, open, implement, close.
+Non-trivial work moves through three phases: start, resume, close.
+Resume

-Trivial changes (one-line fixes, typos, config tweaks) may collapse plan
+directly from start to close.
+Trivial changes (one-line fixes, typos,

 ## Scratch plans